-- You can call us at customer service (phone numbers are printed on the back cover of this booklet). - To get free help from an independent organization that is not connected with our plan, contact your State Health Insurance Assistance Program (see Section 2 of this chapter). - Your doctor can make a request for you. - o For medical care, your doctor can request a coverage decision or a Level 1 Appeal on your behalf.
+• You can call our member experience team (phone numbers are printed on the back cover of this booklet).

+- You can get free help from your State Health Insurance Assistance Program (see Section 2 of this chapter). - Your doctor can make a request for you. - o For medical care, your doctor can request a coverage decision or a Level 1 Appeal on your behalf.
 If your appeal is denied at Level 1, it will be automatically forwarded to Level 2.
-To request any appeal after Level 2, your doctor must be appointed as your representative.

-- For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 or Level 2 Appeal on your behalf.
+To request any appeal after Level 2, your doctor must be appointed as your representative. - o For Part D prescription drugs, your doctor or other prescriber can request a coverage decision or a Level 1 or Level 2 Appeal on your behalf.
 To request any appeal after Level 2, your doctor or other prescriber must be appointed as your representative. - You can ask someone to act on your behalf.
-If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - o There may be someone who is already legally authorized to act as your representative under state law. - o If you want a friend, relative, your doctor or other provider, or other person to be your representative, call customer service (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
-(The form is also available on Medicare's website at https://www.cms.hhs.gov/cmsforms/downloads/cms1696.pdf or on our website at networkhealth.com.)
+If you want to, you can name another person to act for you as your "representative" to ask for a coverage decision or make an appeal. - o There may be someone who is already legally authorized to act as your representative under state law. - o If you want a friend, relative, your doctor or other provider, or other person to be your representative, call our member experience team (phone numbers are printed on the back cover of this booklet) and ask for the "Appointment of Representative" form.
+(The form is also available on Medicare's website at www.cms.gov/Medicare/CMS-Forms/CMS-Forms/downloads/cms1696.pdf or on our website at networkhealth.com.)
 The form gives that person permission to act on your behalf.
-It must be signed by you and by the person whom you would like to act on your behalf.
+It must be signed by you and by the person you would like to act on your behalf.
 You must give us a copy of the signed form. - You also have the right to hire a lawyer to act for you.
 You may contact your own lawyer or get the name of a lawyer from your local bar association or other referral service.
 There are also groups that will give you free legal services if you qualify.
 However, you are not required to hire a lawyer to ask for any kind of coverage decision or appeal a decision.